KhushiChoksi/CPSC481_T8G2/README.md

 <br/><br/>
 ## Libraries / installs
-These are just the libraries that we have used in our application.
-Sometimes `npm run dev` will not work.
+These are just the libraries that we have used in our application. `npm run dev` may not work the first time you use it.
 If this problem occurs, please try installing these libraries first then running the code.
 ### react-icons are installed into this project.

 <p>